Fitness center injuries are typically caused by negligent

 - Slip-and-fall injuries,

-- Defective equipment; product liability,
+- Defective and faulty equipment; product liability,

 - Employee negligence / negligent hiring,